-The Council has material interests in companies and other entities that have the nature of subsidiaries, associates and joint ventures and require it to prepare group accounts.
+The Council has 100% shares in a number of subsidiary companies and require it to prepare group accounts.
 In the Council's own single entity accounts, the interests in companies and other entities are recorded as financial assets at cost less any provision for losses.

 xvi.
-Inventories and Long Term Contracts
+Inventories and long Term Contracts